davemuscle/sigma_delta_converters/readme.md

 The results of the project were successful, resulting in low resource ADC and DAC designs that could cleanly process sound.

-Here is my implemented ADC digitizing sound, passing it through a frequency shifting effect, then back out the DAC.
+Here is my implemented ADC digitizing a 500 Hz 1.0V sinewave, passing it through a frequency shifting effect, then back out the DAC.

 ![Gif](/doc/shifter.gif)